AP-HLine-3D/HLine3D/README.md

 of the 21 cm Wavelength Microwave Electro-Magnetic Emission Spectrum from Neutral Hydrogen ( Inter-Stellar Mass ) Clouds within our Galaxy : The Milky Way

+THE GOAL : For a beginner ( high school or undergrad college student ) to have everything required for an Astronomical H Line Radio Telescope System available in One repository, and offer intriguing 3D graphics as a motivation to undertake the Project !

 _________________________________________
 HARDWARE :